erinpentecost/io.autometa.lobby/README.md

 # Io.Autometa.Lobby

-Lightweight RESTful lobby service that supports different games simultaneously by abusing Redis.
-It functions similarly to the [JackBox game lobby](https://jackbox.tv/).
+Lightweight RESTful lobby service that supports different games simultaneously backed by Redis.
+It functions similarly to the [JackBox game lobby](https://jackbox.tv/), but has additional (optional) features.
+You'd use this service to allow game clients to locate game servers hosted by peers.

 ## API